Actively Recruiting

 • Active infection requiring treatment or hospitalization within 14 days before enrollment

-• Use of systemic immunosuppressive medications within 14 days before enrollment (some exceptions apply)
+• Use of systemic immunosuppressive medications within 14 days before enrollment (except inhaled corticosteroids)

 • Known or suspected chronic active Epstein Barr virus or cytomegalovirus infection